@turbot/azure-apimanagement

 What's new?

-• All resource Router actions now run even if Turbot is outside of its allowed change window.
-This allows Turbot to maintain an up-to-date CMDB by handling resource updates at all times.
-Note that this only affects Turbot's ability to process resources changes that were made in the cloud provider - enforcement actions are still disabled outside of the change window.
+• All resource Router actions now run even if Guardrails is outside of its allowed change window.
+This allows Guardrails to maintain an up-to-date CMDB by handling resource updates at all times.
+Note that this only affects Guardrails' ability to process resources changes that were made in the cloud provider - enforcement actions are still disabled outside of the change window.

 5.0.4 (2020-05-19)